-American ostrich.
+I will now give an account of the habits of some of the more interesting birds which are common on the wild plains of northern Patagonia; and first for the largest, or South American ostrich.
 The ordinary habits of the ostrich are familiar to every one.
-They live on vegetable matter, such as roots and grass; but at Bahia Blanca I have repeatedly seen three or four come down at low water to the extensive mudbanks which are then dry, for the sake, as the Gauchos say, of feeding on small fish.
+They live on vegetable matter, such as roots and grass; but at Bahia Blanca I have repeatedly seen three or four come down at low water to the extensive mud-banks which are then dry, for the sake, as the Gauchos say, of feeding on small fish.
 Although the ostrich in its habits is so shy, wary, and solitary, and although so fleet in its pace, it is caught without much difficulty by the Indian or Gaucho armed with the bolas.
 When several horsemen appear in a semicircle, it becomes confounded, and does not know which way to escape.
-They generally prefer running against the wind; yet at the first start they expand their wings, and like a vessel make all sail.
+They generally prefer running against the wind; yet at the first start they expand their wings, and, like a vessel, make all sail.
 On one fine hot day I saw several ostriches enter a bed of tall rushes, where they squatted concealed, till quite closely approached.
 It is not generally known that ostriches readily take to the water.
 Mr. King informs me that at the Bay of San Blas, and at Port Valdes in Patagonia, he saw these birds swimming several times from island to island.
 They ran into the water both when driven down to a point, and likewise of their own accord when not frightened: the distance crossed was about two hundred yards.
-When swimming, very little of their bodies appear above water; their necks are extended a little forward, and their progress is slow.
-On two occasions I saw some ostriches swimming across the Santa Cruz river, where its course was about four hundred yards wide, and the stream rapid.
-Captain Sturt,1 when descending the Murrumbidgee, in Australia, saw two emus in the act of swimming.
+When swimming very little of their bodies appear above water: their neeks are extended a little forward, and their progress is slow.
+On two occasions I saw some ostriches swimming across the Santa Cruz River, where its course was about four hundred vards wide, and the stream rapid.
+Captain Sturt,' when descending the Murrumbidgee, in Australia, saw two emus in the act of swimming.